Shelburne Museum: Collections

 The core of the collection was formed by Electra Havemeyer Webb, a pioneering collector of American folk art who founded Shelburne Museum.
 Mrs. Webb exchanged ideas with other major early collectors, including Katherine Prentis Murphy, Henry and Helen Flynnt and Henry Francis du Pont (who founded the Winterthur Museum and credited Mrs. Webb with inspiring him to collect American decorative arts).

 Since Mrs. Webb's death in 1960, the collections have developed with an emphasis on folk art and contemporary art as it relates to the collection.
 Artifacts provide insight into the craftsmanship and artistic quality of objects made and used by three centuries of Americans.
 Visitors experience these objects in galleries and period rooms and through interactive exhibitions and demonstrations.
 Transportation, farming and trade artifacts illustrate America's industrial development from the 18th to the early 20th centuries.
 These collections are increasingly relevant to regional audiences from varied backgrounds as the economic base of the community shifts away from farming and small-scale production.

-Shelburne Museum's purpose is to enrich people's lives through art, history and culture.
-The collection of approximately 150,000 objects is one of the most extensive and varied collections in the US and is notable for its great range, quality and depth.
-The outstanding collections of fine, folk and decorative art celebrate American ingenuity, creativity and craftsmanship.

 Shelburne's folk art collection includes 1,400 wildfowl decoys and miniature carvings, 150 trade figures and signs, 120 weathervanes and 50 carousel figures, including all 40 animals from an early Dentzel carousel.
 The circus collection includes 600 historic posters, letters and memorabilia from P.T.
 Barnum, and the hand-carved 3,500 piece Kirk Brothers Miniature Circus.
 The Roy Arnold Circus Parade recreates in miniature 112 attractions from the Buffalo Bill Wild West Show, Yankee Circus, and Ringling Bros. and Barnum & Bailey Circus in 525 linear feet of a special exhibition building.